 Any asset class outside of stocks, bonds, and cash are considered an alternative investment.
 The advantage of selecting from this bucket is the diversification it can bring because these assets are likely to be relatively uncorrelated to the major asset classes.

-Below we group short-term investments by timescale, product, and risk-reward trade-off, so at a glance, you can see which types of investment are suitable for your circumstances and goals.
+Below we group short-term investments by timescale, product, and risk-reward trade-off.
 Of course, this is just a guide.
-There are risks associated with short term investments, but you can reduce them by investing in a blend of products from those we have chosen in order to diversify your risk.
+There are risks associated with short term investments.

 Conclusion